 Now go back with me to the book of Revelation in chapter 6.
 Here's the fifth seal.

-Let's turn a little bit later in the book of Revelation 16:8-9.
+Let's turn a little bit later in the book of Revelation:

 This is one of those verses that we have heard so often, we think we already know what it means.
-But I would bet that most of the times that you heard that it's been out in the world or coming from a source out in the world.
+But I would bet that most of the times that you heard that, it has been out in the world or coming from a source out in the world.
 Part of the difficulty that we have in this verse lies in assuming that we understand what the Bible means by the word world.

 Now such is true with the word world.
 It's the Greek word cosmos.
 Sometimes it's spelled cosmos and sometimes it's spelled with a "k" at the beginning.
 It also is a word with wide application and you have to look into the context in order to find out exactly more specifically what it means.
 Its basic usage is similar to the English word ordered or arranged.
 It indicates a system, an orderly system.